Berkay-Kuzu/listApp/README.md

 # listApp

-List app is a note taking app.
+List app is a note-taking app.
 Users can add, delete, and edit their notes easily.
 Also, they can delete all notes just by clicking delete item on the left corner of the app.
 I used CoreData as a local storage.

 # Video and Images